 I don’t want to buy physical discs.
 They need a dedicated player and a place for storage.
 They have to be manufactured and sent around the world.
 I can’t play them on my iPads.
 But I can lend or resell them.
-I never owned a DVD or Blu-Ray player, only DVD-ROMs in notebooks.
+I never owned a DVD or Blu-Ray player, only DVD-ROMs or DVD-Writer in notebooks.
 And I don’t plan on changing this.
 But…

 To get decent movies – original audio language, sometimes with subtitles – there’s only one option: iTunes US. iTunes Germany doesn’t have the original soundtrack for all movies, Google Play only has German audio.
 That’s no news and I’m on iTunes US for a couple of years already.